2010–11 AS Roma season: Pre-season and friendlies

 Roma's pre-season began on July 15.
 27 players took part in the training camp at Riscone di Brunico.

 After three friendlies in camp, the squad took part in the Tournoi de Paris, a tournament featuring Ligue 1 clubs Paris Saint-Germain and Bordeaux.

-Pre-season preparations ended on a low note; Roma travelled to face Superleague Greece giants Olympiacos, losing 5–1.
+Pre-season preparations ended on a low note; Roma travelled to face Super League Greece giants Olympiacos, losing 5–1.

 Off the pitch, part of the pre-season was dominated by the news that several companies formed to oversee the sale of the club.